Dan0sz/host-everything-locally/readme.txt

 * **Remove** scripts/styles from the `<head>` by either filename or handle,
 * Automatically **download** externally hosted scripts/styles and **replace** them with a local copy,
 * Add DNS-prefetch or Preconnect headers,
-* Add Preload headers for any local resource and specify the type.
+* Add Preload headers for any local resource and specify the MIME-type.

 = Disclaimer =